 because we have chosen $w_\varphi = 0$.
 Integrating, we have thus:

-and the maximum is attained at $t_{\rm max}/t_I = (8/3)^{3/5}$ and its value is:
+and the maximum is attained at $t_{\rm max}/t_I = (8/3)^{3/5}$, and its value is:

-Hence, in this case the energy density of matter is much smaller than that of the inflaton.
-Most of the latter is still spent driving the expansion of the universe instead of generating matter, because of the small $\Gamma$.
+Hence, in this case, the energy density of matter is much smaller than that of the inflaton.
+Most of the latter is still spent driving the expansion of the universe instead of generating matter because of the small $\Gamma$.

-We have seen how to produce an inflationary phase and how to quantify it, through the slow-roll parameters.
+We have seen how to produce an inflationary phase and how to quantify it through the slow-roll parameters.
 Now we are going to see what inflation has to say about quantum fluctuations.
-We hypothesise that before inflation the universe was quantum and quantum fluctuations were turned into classical ones by inflation itself, though we do not address the details of the quantum-to-classical transition of the primordial fluctuations.
-About the latter topic, see e.g. \cite{Kiefer:2008ku}.
+We hypothesize that before inflation, the universe was quantum and that quantum fluctuations were turned into classical ones by inflation itself; however, we do not address the details of the quantum-to-classical transition of the primordial fluctuations.
+About the latter topic, see e.g. \cite{Kiefer:2008ku, Sudarsky:2009za}.